ItzBlitz98/torrentflix/README.md

 A cli tool for searching torrent sites and streaming using peerflix.

-It currently supports kickasstorrents, Rarbg, EZTV, The Pirate Bay, YTS, Extratorrent, Limetorrents, nyaa.se & tokyotosho.
+It currently supports kickasstorrents, 1337x, seedpeer, Rarbg, EZTV, The Pirate Bay, YTS, Extratorrent, Limetorrents, nyaa.se & tokyotosho.

 Want more ?
 Create an issue with a request, Alternatively you can contribute your own scrapers.